MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- explicit deny > everything else
 	- AWS joins all applicable policies
 	- AWS-managed vs. customer-managed
+	- can control access based on tags (e.g. different access for resources tagged as prod vs. dev)
 - in-line policy: only applicable to specific roles
 - permission boundaries
 	- used to delegate admin to other users
 	- prevent privilege escalation or unnecessarily broad permissions
 	- control maximum permissions an IAM policy can grant
+- "owner" (in permission policy) refers to the identity and email address used to create the AWS account

 ### AWS Organization
 - paying account should be used for billing purpose only; do not deploy resources in paying account